FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
 type | URI identifying the type of the name part. | [URI](#uri) - MUST resolve to a name part type.
-Refer to the list of [known name part types](#known-name-part-types). text | The text of the name part. | string
+Refer to the list of [known name part types](#known-name-part-types). value | The value of the name part. | string

 <a id="known-name-part-types"/>